HSBC Performance Chequing - Limited account review

 - Investment products: You can invest through HSBC using GICs (guaranteed investment certificates), term deposits, TFSAs, RRSPs and mutual funds.

 How does it compare to other banks or services?

 HSBC‘s banking products aren’t a whole lot different from those offered by Canada’s Big Six banks.
 As a fully regulated financial institution, HSBC Canada is fully insured by the Canada Deposit Insurance Corp.
 Just keep in mind you won’t find nearly as many HSBC branches in Canada as you would TD, RBC, Scotiabank, BMO or CIBC.

-HSBC currently has 145 branches across Canada, located mainly in Ontario and British Columbia.
+As of November 29th, 2019, HSBC has 145 branches across Canada.
+They are located mainly in Ontario and British Columbia.

 Being fully regulated and insured doesn’t mean HSBC gets off scot-free in the consumer complaint department.
 If you visit the Consumer Affairs website, you’ll see close to 100 one-star reviews of the bank’s customer service.
 Keep in mind that none of these reviews are from Canadian customers.
 Also bear in mind that most people visit Consumer Affairs to complain, so that partly explains why the reviews are so poor.

 Why should I open an account at HSBC?

 The following are some of the main benefits of an HSBC Performance Chequing - Limited account:

 - Low monthly fee.
 Pay just $4 a month in administration fees.